The Shapley Value of Classifiers in Ensemble Games: Introduction

 \textbf{Present work.} We introduce \textit{ensemble games}, a class of transferable utility cooperative games \cite{tu_games}.
 In these games binary classifiers which form an ensemble play a voting game to assign a binary label to a data point by utilizing the features of the data point.
 Building on the ensemble games we derive \textit{dual ensemble games} in which the classifiers cooperate in order to misclassify a data point.
 We do this to characterize the role of models in incorrect decisions.

 We argue that the Shapley value \cite{shapley1953value}, a solution concept from cooperative game theory, is a model importance metric.
 The Shapley value of a classifier in the ensemble game defined for a data point can be interpreted as the probability of the model becoming the pivotal voter in a uniformly sampled random permutation of classifiers.
 Computing the exact Shapley values in an ensemble game would take factorial time in the number of classifiers.
 In order to alleviate this we exploit an accurate approximation algorithm of the individual Shapley values which was tailored to voting games \cite{fatima2008linear}.
 We propose \textit{Troupe}, an algorithm which approximates the average of Shapley values in ensemble games and dual games using data.

-We utilize the average Shapley values as measures of model importance in the ensemble.
-The Shapley values are interpretable as an importance distribution over classifiers, hence the information entropy of this distribution is a straightforward measure of ensemble heterogeneity when it comes to model quality.
-Using the newly introduced \textit{Shapley entropy} we are able to quantify heterogeneity with respect to correct and incorrect decisions.
+We utilize the average Shapley values as measures of model importance in the ensemble and discuss that the Shapley values are interpretable as an importance distribution over classifiers.

 We evaluate \textit{Troupe} by performing various classification tasks.
-Using data from real world webgraphs (Reddit, GitHub, Twitch) we demonstrate that \textit{Troupe} outputs high quality estimates of the Shapley value and the ensemble heterogeneity metrics.
+Using data from real world webgraphs (Reddit, GitHub, Twitch) we demonstrate that \textit{Troupe} outputs high quality estimates of the Shapley value.
 We validate that the Shapley value estimates of \textit{Troupe} can be used as a decision metric to build space efficient and accurate ensembles.
 Our results establish that more complex models in an ensemble have a prime role in both correct and incorrect decisions.